Film and TV directors love Old Montreal because it can easily double for many cities around the world, particularly European ones.

 Who knows, you may even stumble upon a film set while visiting Old Montreal!

 Here’s a look at a handful of the films and TV shows that have shot scenes in Old Montreal.
 Go ahead and snap photos of yourself standing where George Clooney, Brad Pitt, Kevin Spacey and Neil Patrick Harris have stood!

 Blood & Treasure (2019)

-The CBS summer series Blood & Treasure includes many scenes that were filmed in 2018 around Old Montreal.
+The CBS summer series Blood & Treasure includes many scenes that were filmed in and around Old Montreal.
 The neighbourhood doubled as both Monaco and New York City.

 Death Wish (2018)

 Bruce Willis starred in this reboot, which included several scenes that were filmed in Old Montreal.
 At the end of the film he is seen standing on a New York City street – but it was actually rue Sainte-Hélène south of rue Notre-Dame O.

 The Ruth Bader Ginsburg biopic, starring Felicity Jones, Armie Hammer and Justin Theroux was mostly shot in Montreal, including many scenes in Old Montreal.
 One of the primary locations was rue Notre-Dame E, east of rue Saint-Laurent, where there are several courthouses.